 Day 18, July 1, 2012

 Day 18: Waking at 2pm, I see there is no moon due to clouds - it's a very dark night, far too dark to travel, so I go back to sleep.
 I wake and check several more times but with no luck.
 So I get up at 4 and harness Reba (she was laying down sleeping, and is jumpy when I lead her into the area between barn buildings).
 I harness and hitch her, and we set out at first light.
 We go out of town via side streets, then through the high school parking lot to enter Maple Hill Road, follow it to Sandy Hook Road, follow it back to Maple Hill road, and proceed towards the Maple Hill Bridge that crosses the Kansas River.
 This bridge has been my biggest worry from the beginning of the journey.
-I have seen it with Google Maps, so I know it's a long narrow bridge with low guardrails, and that means if Reba panickes, we could go over the side.
+I have seen it with Google Maps, so I know it's a long narrow bridge with low guardrails, and that means if Reba panics, we could go over the side.

 Reaching the bridge, Reba is afraid to cross the steel transition joint that connects road to bridge.
 I get off the wagon and, once Reba sees me step across the joint, she follows.
 I then get back on the wagon and we begin onto the bridge.
+In the videos, it is obvious by my voice as I try to comfort Reba that I am as nervous as she is.
+In time, as the days passed, we became a very close and calm team.

 To view video of bridge crossing, click on following links: